-- 3. As alleged below, at Cisco's San Jose headquarters, Doe worked with a team of entirely Indian employees.
-The team members grew-up in India and immigrated as adults to the United States.
-Except for Doe, the entire team are also from the high castes in India.
-As beneficiaries of the caste system, Doe's higher caste supervisors and co-workers imported the discriminatory system's practices into their team and Cisco's workplace. - 4.
-Doe's supervisors and co-workers, Defendants Sundar Iyer and Ramana Kompella, are from India's highest castes.
-Because both knew Doe is Dalit, they had certain expectations for him at Cisco.
-Doe was expected to accept a caste hierarchy within the workplace where Doe held the lowest status within the team and, as a result, received less pay, fewer opportunities, and other inferior terms and conditions of employment because of his religion, ancestry, national origin/ethnicity, and race/color.
+- 4. Complainant's supervisors and co-workers, Defendants Sundar Iyer and Ramana Kompella, are from India's highest castes.
+Because both knew Complainant is Dalit, they had certain expectations for him at Cisco.
+Complainant was expected to accept a caste hierarchy within the workplace where Complainant held the lowest status within the team and, as a result, received less pay, fewer opportunities, and other inferior terms and conditions of employment because of his religion, ancestry, national origin/ethnicity, and race/color.
 They also expected him to endure a hostile work environment.
-When Doe unexpectedly opposed the unlawful practices, contrary to the traditional order between the Dalit and higher castes, Defendants retaliated against him.
+When Complainant unexpectedly opposed the unlawful practices, contrary to the traditional order between the Dalit and higher castes, Defendants retaliated against him.
 Worse yet, Cisco failed to even acknowledge the unlawful nature of the conduct, nor did it take any steps necessary to prevent such discrimination, harassment, and retaliation from continuing in its workplace. - 5.
-Not only did Cisco disregard Doe, but also its own workforce.
-For decades, similar to Doe's team, Cisco's technical workforce has been-and continues to be-predominantly South Asian Indian.
+Not only did Cisco disregard Complainant, but also its own workforce.
+For decades, similar to Complainant's team, Cisco's technical workforce has been and continues to be predominantly South Asian Indian.
 According to the 2017 EEO-1 Establishment Report (EEO-1 Report), for example, Cisco has a significant overrepresentation of Asian employees compared to other companies in the communications, equipment and manufacturing industry (NAICS 3342) in the same geographic area, which is statistically significant at nearly 30 standard deviations.
 Such overrepresentation is also present in management and professional job categories.
-In addition to Cisco's direct workforce, Cisco also employs a significant number of South Asian Indian workers through Indian-owned consulting firms.8 When combining its direct employees and consultants together, Cisco is among the top five H-1B visa users in the United States.9 Over 70 percent of these H1-B workers come from India.10 Outside of San Jose, Cisco's second largest workforce is in India.
+In addition to Cisco's direct workforce, Cisco also employs a significant number of South Asian Indian workers through Indian-owned consulting firms.
+Outside of San Jose, Cisco's second largest workforce in India.